 This challenge is progressive, and the daily target will challenge you throughout the month, but most importantly it will keep you moving and get you into the habit of exercising regularly.
 You can do this challenge in your PJ’s.
 However, you might want to put a sports bra on!
 Follow the daily target level this May and stay active and kick-start losing those last few pounds before summer.

 About the Challenge

 The Spotty Dog challenge has been set out as a periodized pyramid with reps going up, falling and returning higher than the previous high.
 This programming helps us build endurance within our training, and it’s an excellent way to demonstrate prioritisation programming.
-The chart below clearing shows the periodized pyramids of the challenge as it progresses through the month.
+The chart below clearly shows the periodized pyramids of the challenge as it progresses through the month.

 What is a Spotty Dog?

-The Spotty Dog exercise is a variation of a Jumping Jack (Star Jump) perform in the sagittal plane as opposed to the frontal plane and includes an alternating arm/leg action for a full body metabolic exercise.
+The Spotty Dog exercise is a variation of a Jumping Jack (Star Jump) perform in the sagittal plane as opposed to the frontal plane and includes an alternating arm/leg action for a full-body metabolic exercise.
 The exercise starts with your feet in a split stance and consists of switching from this position to the opposite while arms follow in a forward/backward movement within the sagittal plane.